ekollof/andrath.nl/README.md

 - **Sidebar Links:** Edit `sidebar.links` to add or remove links.
 - **Profile Picture:** Replace `static/images/profile.jpg` with your own image.
 - **Favicon:** Add a `favicon.ico` to `static/`.
-- **Themes:** Modify `amber.css` and `green.css` to adjust theme colors, or add new themes by creating additional CSS files and updating the theme toggle in `publish.ksh`.

 ## File Structure